A Dozen Birthday Party Ideas for Teens and Tweens in NYC

 Hex & Co. — Upper West Side

-If you have a game lover tween/teen, 1) he/she probably already know about Hex & Co., and 2) would love to spend his or her big day gaming away.
-Hex & Co,'s staff will help you plan a customized party, from free play to specific themes (e.g., Pokeman or Magic: The Gathering) and there's loads of party-perfect items on the menu.
+If you have a game-loving tween or teen, they probably already know about Hex & Co., and they would love to spend their big day gaming away.
+Hex & Co.'s staff helps you plan a customized party, from free play to specific themes (e.g., Pokeman or Magic: The Gathering), and there are loads of party-perfect items on the menu.
 Prices vary based on time and day but start as low as $10 per person and include a staff member to teach/guide games.
-Check out Brooklyn Strategist or Brooklyn Game Lab for more board game and quest party options.
+Check out our roundup of board came cafes for more board game and quest party options.

 Playday – Long Island City, Queens

 This drop-in art and creativity center offers parties with full use of the space for two hours—including the ping-pong table and outdoor space.
-Parties include an hourlong art experience that you can customize, such as clay sculptures, masks, poster design, zine making, weaving, printmaking, and more.
+Parties include an hour-long art experience that you can customize to include clay sculptures, masks, poster design, weaving, printmaking, and more.
 Then, kids get pizza and cake, followed by 30 minutes of free play.
-Parties start at $550.
+Parties start at $750.

 School of Rock Brooklyn – Gowanus, Brooklyn

-While this outpost of the famous School of Rock doesn't offer preplanned packages, the staff can customize a party for your aspiring rocker, starting at $300.
-Guests can bang on the studio's instruments (drums, keyboards and guitars), and pros will be on hand to lead jam sessions, sing-alongs, group lessons, dance parties, and musical games.
+While this outpost of the famous School of Rock doesn't offer pre-planned packages, the staff can customize a party for your aspiring rocker, starting at $300.
+Guests can bang on the studio's instruments (drums, keyboards, and guitars), and pros are on hand to lead jam sessions, sing-alongs, group lessons, dance parties, and musical games.
 Afterward, the kids chow down on food, beverages, and cake in the student lounge.

 There are thrills to be had at a birthday party at Streb.
 Photo courtesy of Streb